willbinzi/fs2-pedalboard/README.md

 It currently provides implementations of tremolo, overdrive, delay and reverb effects.

+### Requirements
+The project is compiled using scala native.
+See [here](https://scala-native.org/en/latest/user/setup.html) for instructions on how to set up a working environment.

+The project also uses [portaudio](https://www.portaudio.com/) for input and output.
+On Mac, `brew install portaudio`  should take care of this dependency.
+On other operating systems, you will need to install portaudio and then edit [this line](https://github.com/willbinzi/fs2-pedalboard/blob/main/build.sbt#L22) to point to `portaudio.h` on your system.

 ### Usage

 This is a normal sbt project.
 You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.